Cube-OS/cubeOS/docs/index.rst

  - :doc:`Getting Started <getting-started/index>`
  - :doc:`New User Tutorials <tutorials/index>`

-Trying to start developing your mission with KubOS?
+Trying to start developing your mission with CubeOS?
 Check out our mission development overview:

  - :doc:`Mission Development <mission-dev/index>`

-Having issues? :doc:`Check out our FAQs <faq-troubleshooting>` for your issue, or `create a new issue <https://github.com/kubos/kubos/issues/new/choose>`__ on the repo to let us know.
+Having issues? :doc:`Check out our FAQs <faq-troubleshooting>` for your issue, or `create a new issue <https://github.com/cubeos/cubeos/issues/new/choose>`__ on the repo to let us know.

 Want a new feature?
-Create a `feature request <https://github.com/kubos/kubos/issues/new/choose>`__!
+Create a `feature request <https://github.com/cubeos/cubeos/issues/new/choose>`__!

-Just want to say hello? `Come talk to us! <https://slack.kubos.co/>`__ If for some reason Slack won't work for you, feel free to email us at info@kubos.com.
+Just want to say hello? `Come talk to us! <https://slack.cubeos-doc-website/>`__ If for some reason Slack won't work for you, feel free to email us at info@kubos.com.

 .. _supported-boards: